 This longitudinal, mixed methods study of online course-taking in high schools is situated within a broader research investigation of digital learning in K-12 public schools.
 In formulating the logic model shown in Figure 1 to guide our research, we drew on sociotechnical and sociocultural theories.
-Sociotechnical theory takes into consideration the technical properties of the educational technology and examines how the technology users enact them in practice, positing that individuals and their social settings will shape the types and intensity of their use through recurring interactions (Orlikowski, 2000).
-Sociocultural theory similarly focuses on understanding student learning and development through their interactions in educational settings, but places a greater emphasis on social and cultural norms and processes that influence how students use technology and whether and how they draw on other individuals and resources in the classroom to support their learning with it (Nasir & Hand, 2006).
-Sociocultural theory also stresses that we should not lose sight of how educational settings, particularly in large urban school districts such as the one we study, are interleaved with larger societal forces such as those that perpetuate poverty, discrimination and inequality.
-These two theories and the logic model developed through this framing guided the focus of our data collection-including classroom observations of instructor and student use of the technology and their behaviors and interactions that varied around physical settings and resources such as instructional and technical supports (see Figure 1)-as well as our analysis of student online user behaviors, outputs (e.g., time on task) and short-term outcomes (e.g., course completion, credit accumulation and grades).
+Sociotechnical theory takes into consideration the technology users enact them in practice, positing that individuals and their social settings will shape the types and intensity of their use through recurring interactions (Orlikowski, 2000).
+Sociocultural theory similarly focuses on understanding student learning and development through their interactions in educational settings, but it places a greater emphasis on social and cultural norms and processes that influence how students use technology and whether and how they draw on other individuals and resources in the classroom to

+Theoretical foundations Inputs Activities Outputs and short-term outcomes Medium and longer-term outcomes Socio- technical theory Socio- cultural theory Structural properties of technology Online software, educational materials Internet or intranet access Student technology users Students prioritized for use Instructional and technical staff support Classroom Physical setting, infrastructure Cultural norms Resources Financial resources Instructional and technology support Training and professional development Technology enactment and online instruction • District and school planning and management • Physical settings/classroom configurations • Type and intensity of online program use/course-taking • (Live) instructional/ blended learning approaches • Transacted cultural norms and conventions (among students and teachers) • Instructional support and vendor technical support Outputs • Student logged time in online course sessions • Student online user behaviors, time on task in online courses Short-term outcomes • Course completion • Credit accumulation • Course grades (in online system and school records) and grade point average • Standardized test scores High school graduation GED completion Enrollment in post-secondary education and training Postsecondary education completion of certifications and degrees Labor market employment and earnings Gaps in outcomes and achievements by race and socioeconomic status support their learning with it (Nasir & Hand, 2006).
+Sociocultural theory also stresses that we should not lose sight of how educational settings, particularly in large urban school districts such as the one we study, are interleaved with larger societal forces such as those that perpetuate poverty, discrimination, and inequality.
+These two theories and the logic model developed through this framing guided the focus of our data collection-including classroom observations of instructor and student use of the technology and their behaviors and interactions that varied around physical settings and resources such as instructional and technical supports (see Figure 1)-as well as our analysis of student online user behaviors, outputs (e.g., time on task) and short-term outcomes (e.g., course completion, credit accumulation, and grades).